 — Picturing the Prince (The Ballad of ‘Bogus Bill’) —

 We shall return to these broader themes later.
-But any meaningful discourse of Covid requires us to critically examine the integrity of the main architect of the existential milieu in which we find ourselves and where unto we have been suddenly thrust.
+But any meaningful discourse of Covid requires us to critically examine the integrity of at least one the main architects (others will come in later missives) of the existential milieu in which we find ourselves and where unto we have been suddenly thrust.
 For those looking into our current malaise (how did we get here?), it is to Bill Gates and the Bill & Melinda Gates (BMG) Foundation we must turn our attention.

-Once such are revealed, doubt impels us to question many aspects of the Covid phenomenon, not least the disruptive and destructive edicts, impositions and directives we have come to blithely accept from those purporting to manage the ‘crisis’ in our best interests.
+Once such are revealed, doubt impels us to question most if not all aspects of the Covid phenomenon, not least the disruptive and destructive edicts, impositions and directives we have come to blithely accept from those purporting to manage the ‘crisis’ in our best interests.
 The wearing of masks, social distancing, lockdowns, border closures, and self-isolation are just a few of countless examples.#

-(#👀 Author’s Note: For many this whole exercise is more about facilitating massive transfers by stealth of wealth up the food chain and collecting equally massive amounts of personal data, the latter having little to do with protecting public health and everything to do with exploiting said data for profit and other, some as yet unknown, and certainly undeclared, purposes.)
+(#Author’s Note: For many this whole exercise is more about facilitating massive transfers by stealth of wealth up the food chain and collecting equally massive amounts of personal data, the latter having little to do with protecting public health and everything to do with exploiting said data for profit and other, some as yet unknown, certainly undeclared, though to be sure, justifiably suspect, purposes.)